“The Words ‘Best Friend’ Become Redefined”

 “So are you one of those guys who hates being told he’s pretty?”

 That little skip in his pulse again.
-“Um … depends who’s doing the telling.”
-Jules frowned, concentrated harder.
+“Um…depends who’s doing the telling.”
+Jules frowned, tried to concentrate harder.
 It was probably because Max was being so distracting, but he was having a hard time getting a read.

 “Me.
 I’m doing the telling.”